Strawberry picking: our guide to the best places in the UK

 Green Bank Farm in Lancashire

 Which other fruits can I pick here?
-Raspberries, gooseberries, blackcurrants, redcurrants, jostaberries and rhubarb
+Raspberries, strawberries, blackcurrants and redcurrants

 What else can I do here?
-The farm sells light refreshments in the snack bar
+The farm sells light refreshments and has a family picnic area

 How much?
 Entry is free to the pick-your-own field and the fruit will be weighed and priced up at the end